‘Very harmful’ lack of data blunts US response to outbreaks - The Boston Globe

 Advertisement

-But those reports are incomplete, too: The state data, for instance, do not reflect prior infections, an important factor in trying to assess vaccine effectiveness.
+But those reports are incomplete, too: The state data, for instance, does not reflect prior infections, an important factor in trying to assess vaccine effectiveness.

 Now, as the government rolls out reformulated booster shots before a possible winter virus surge, the need for up-to-date data is as pressing as ever.
 The new boosters target the version of a fast-evolving virus that is currently dominant.
 Pharmaceutical companies are expected to deliver evidence from human clinical trials showing how well they work later this year.